HalfSquare/MonteCarloSimulation/architecture_design/architecture-design.md

 | Max McMurray | Software Developer |
 | Michael Behan | Software Developer |

-As this is a team project, we decided that is was most appropriate for everyone to receive the role of a software developer.
-This means that everyone within the group has the same role, and therefore no one it taking charge of the project as a whole.
+As this is a team project, we decided that it was the most appropriate for everyone to receive the role of a software developer.
+This means that everyone within the group has the same role, and therefore no one is taking charge of the project as a whole.
 Instead, we will have a rotation that will allow each team member to be a scrum master and minute taker for at least one sprint.

 #### 4.2.2 Project Management Development technique